dmilith/TheSS/README.md

 ```

+## Conflicts/ Problems/ Known issues:
+* Sofin build mechanism is known to be in conflict with other software managment solutions like: BSD Ports, HomeBrew, MacPorts, Fink.
+Keep that in mind before reporting problems.
+* It's recommended to change shell by doing: `chsh -s /Software/Zsh/exports/zsh` for each user which will use TheSS.
+TheSS internally uses Shell from that path by default (currently Shell path is hardcoded due to lack of TheSS config in current version)

 ## Used 3rd party software and licenses info:
 * CuteLogger MT logger implementation by Boris Moiseev (LGPL licensed)
 * Hiredis client library by Salvatore Sanfilippo and Pieter Noordhuis (BSD licensed)